ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 The following types of workload domains exist:

 * Single-tenant workload domain, which is fully dedicated to a single {{site.data.keyword.cloud_notm}} customer account.
 The infrastructure and management components are both fully dedicated.
 * Multitenant workload domain, which consists of infrastructure and management components that are used by many customers.
-Each customers VMware environment is fully isolated through Cloud Director organizations.
+Each customers VMware by Broadcom environment is fully isolated through Cloud Director organizations.

 Each workload domain contains the following components that are installed in the management domain: